 So if evolution, geology, radiometric dating etc. are actually reliable, they should discover many more fossils.
 Which, in a stunning testament to the fact science works, they did (which, on the flipside, is also a dramatic failure for the creationists, but let’s not be too mean here)1.

-Across the Sagantole formation, Simpson et al. found nearly three dozen more Ardipithecus bones.
+Across the Sagantole formation, Simpson et al. found nearly three dozen more Ardipithecus fossils.
 Individually, each might not be that impressive, but together they give us a surprisingly decent snapshot of the species1.

 In particular, they preserve many features of the hand and wrist that should contain adaptations to knuckle-walking.
 Assuming, of course, the species did move like that.